clipperhouse/words/README.md

 ### Options

-To see options, just type `words` without arguments of input.
+To see options, just type `words` without arguments or input.

 `-all`